-Up in the Clouds: 7 New Cloud Engineering Trends to Watch Out For
+Up in the Clouds: 7 New Cloud Engineering Trends on the Horizon

 Developments in Kubernetes, cloud native environments, serverless computing, hybrid cloud adoption, AI/ML, multi-cloud strategies, and other fields highlight the newest trends in cloud engineering.